hoj-senna/HShhss/texts/001 Arduino 1.md

-I have bought "The Most Complete Starter Kit MEGA 2560 Project" by elegoo (elegoo.com), which contains a MEGA 2560 rev3 Controller Board and quite a bit of other electronic components.
+I have bought "The Most Complete Starter Kit MEGA 2560 Project" by elegoo, which contains a MEGA 2560 rev3 Controller Board and quite a bit of other electronic components.
 (Actually, this was some time ago.
 But seeing that I have a day of free time, today may be a good day for finally unpacking it.)